salottodev/bisq-mobile/docs/testing/catalog.md

 | `UnconfinedTestDispatcherProvider` | `shared/test-utils/src/commonMain/kotlin/.../test/coroutines/UnconfinedTestDispatcherProvider.kt` |
 | `jsonDataStoreSerializerTestSupport(...)` | `shared/test-utils/src/commonMain/kotlin/.../test/datastore/JsonDataStoreSerializerTestSupport.kt` |
 | `WebLinkDialogTestSupport` | `shared/presentation/src/androidUnitTest/kotlin/.../dialog/WebLinkDialogTestSupport.kt` |

+`testCommunityHubService(...)` builds a real `CommunityHubService` on a test dispatcher — never hand-roll the constructor plus an anonymous `BackendCapabilitiesService` again.
+Pass `capabilities` a `MutableStateFlow` to move the backend manifest mid-test, and `dispatcher = UnconfinedTestDispatcher(testScheduler)` from inside `runTest` so `advanceUntilIdle()` drives the service's own scope. `requiredFeatures` defaults to production's own map and `capabilities` to the fail-closed manifest, which is deliberate — a test asserting a segment is live goes red on the day that segment starts requiring a backend feature, which is exactly what you want to be told.
+Default it to `emptyMap()` instead and that test would keep quietly passing.
+So a test about anything other than the capability gate has to pass `requiredFeatures = emptyMap()` itself; omitting it makes the test's fate depend on a map it never mentions.

+`testPublicChatChannel(...)` builds a `CommonPublicChatChannel` holding one message, for seeding a mocked `PublicChatServiceFacade.channels`.
+Use `DISCUSSION_MESSAGE_TEXT` and `SUPPORT_MESSAGE_TEXT` as its text when a test has to tell the two channels apart: the facade serves every domain from one flow, so a thread on the wrong domain renders a plausible conversation instead of failing, and the assertion that catches it is "this text is displayed and that one is not".
+Build the channel list at the call site — which channel comes first decides whether a thread that ignores its domain is caught there or only by a sibling test.

 `SettingsRepositoryMock` is the **only** hand-rolled `SettingsRepository` fake — do not invent another class.
 Prefer it when you need mutable settings state. `mockk<SettingsRepository>()` is fine when the